-Based on current estimates, the BETonMACE trial is expected to be completed within the first half of calendar 2019 with third party adjudication of all MACE events anticipated to be available within two to three months past trial completion.
-Within this two to three month adjudication window, we believe the trial has the potential to accumulate beyond 250 events, adding to the power of the trial.
-The topline results of the study will be made available shortly thereafter.
+The BETonMACE trial is nearing completion.
+On July 8, 2019, we announced that all patients had completed their final follow-up safety visits; remaining third party adjudications of MACE events continue.
+Topline results of the study are currently expected on or about September 30, 2019.
 As discussed under "Clinical Trial Developments" herein, the primary endpoint of the BETonMACE trial is designed to demonstrate a relative risk reduction of MACE.
-The study is an event-based trial and will continue until at least 250 MACE events, defined as CV death, non-fatal MI and stroke have occurred.
+The study is an event-based trial that was to continue until at least 250 MACE events, defined as CV death, non-fatal MI and stroke have occurred.